HyosungTools/splogparser/README.md

 ## Known Issues

 Its a really dumb install.
-If you are upgrading, unzip to a clean folder (or clear out the existing folder) so you don't accidentally pick up stuff from the previous release.
+If you are upgrading, unzip to a clean folder, or clear out the existing folder, so you don't accidentally pick up stuff from the previous release.

 Talking about installs, when I download the release.zip from GitHub I'm prompted for a virus scan.
 If that doesnt happen for you the DLLs of the parser could be blocked by Win10.
-You have this problem with the parser finishes qucikly, doesnt produce an Excel file, and in the log file generated you see 'Number of Views : 0'.
+You have this problem with the parser finishes quickly, doesnt produce an Excel file, and in the log file generated you see 'Number of Views : 0'.
 The work around is to 'unblock' each DLL using the property page of each DLL.

 It doesn't work well for machines with Cash and Coin.
 It doesn't understand the difference.